 The cause for this error is an issue with the Power Supply components in both Hardware and Software parts.

 To troubleshoot this kind of kernel crash issue, you need to debug the crashed system dump files.
-But if you are an end user, you could try our following suggestions:
+But if you are an end-user, you could try the following suggestions:

 - Undo Overclocking – if done.